substing/python-and-ethical-hacking-course/README.md

 This is a variation of the network scanner which uses `optparse` to get arguments for target IP addresses or target IP ranges.
 There is also a help menu, and a `header()` function to make it a bit prettier.

 ##  network_scanner_python3.py
 This file is another variation on the network scanner.
 This version uses the `argparse` library instead of `optparse`.
 If you are curious why we would want to do this, you can [read more](https://stackoverflow.com/questions/3217673/why-use-argparse-rather-than-optparse).
-The function should still be the same.

 ## arp_spoof.py
 This is an ARP spoofer.
 It will send packets to the gateway and the target using `scapy` and run until a keyboard interrupt.
 At this point, it will restore the ARP table.